 This is specially designed for backup.
 The recovery partition can be considered as an alternative boot partition, that lets the device boot into a recovery console for performing advanced recovery and maintenance operations on it.

 I hope you have some idea about cache, as you are expert on internet browsing.
 This is the partition where Android stores frequently accessed data and app components.
-Wiping the cache doesn’t effect your personal data but simply gets rid of the existing data there, which gets automatically rebuilt as you continue using the device.
+Wiping the cache doesn’t affect your personal data but simply gets rid of the existing data there, which gets automatically rebuilt as you continue using the device.

 This is not a partition on the internal memory of the device but rather the SD card.
-In terms of usage, this is your storage space to use as you see fit, to store your media, documents, ROMs etc. on it.
-Wiping it is perfectly safe as long as you backup all the data you require from it, to your computer first.
+In terms of usage, this is your storage space to use as you see fit, to store your media, documents, ROMs, etc. on it.
+Wiping it is perfectly safe as long as you backup all the data you require from it to your computer first.
 Though several user-installed apps save their data and settings on the SD card and wiping this partition will make you lose all that data.

 On devices with both an internal and an external SD card – devices like the Samsung Galaxy S and several tablets – the /sdcard partition is always used to refer to the internal SD card.
 For the external SD card – if present – an alternative partition is used, which differs from device to device.
-In case of Samsung Galaxy S series devices, it is /sdcard/sd while in many other devices, it is /sdcard2.
+In the case of Samsung Galaxy S series devices, it is /sdcard/sd while in many other devices, it is /sdcard2.
 Unlike /sdcard, no system or app data whatsoever is stored automatically on this external SD card and everything present on it has been added there by the user.
 You can safely wipe it after backing up any data from it that you need to save.

-This is not a standard Android partition, but has become popular in the custom ROM scene.
+This is not a standard Android partition but has become popular in the custom ROM scene.
 It is basically an additional partition on your SD card that acts as the /data partition when used with certain ROMs that have special features called APP2SD+ or data2ext enabled.
 It is especially useful on devices with little internal memory allotted to the /data partition.
 Thus, users who want to install more programs than the internal memory allows can make this partition and use it with a custom ROM that supports this feature, to get additional storage for installing their apps.
 Wiping this partition is essentially the same as wiping the /data partition – you lose your contacts, SMS, market apps and settings.